Ewooral/Ewooral-Tutorials/Software Architecture and Design Patterns/Design_Patterns/Notes.md

 # What is Design Patterns?
-A practical proven solution to a recurring design problem It allows you to use previously outlined solutions that expert developers have often used to solve a software problem, so you do not need to build a solution from the basics of object-oriented programming principles every time
+A practical proven solution to a recurring design problem

+        It allows you to use previously outlined solutions that expert developers have often used to solve a software problem, so you do not need to build a solution from the basics of object-oriented programming principles every time

+        Design patterns may also be used to help fix `tangled`, structureless software code, also known as `spaghetti code.`

 # Categories of Patterns
 The Gang of Four’s pattern catalog contains 23 patterns.